lgauthier1/understand-docker/README.md

 # Description

-The purpose of this file is to centralize the standard use cases of Dokcer encountered during my various projects
+The purpose of this repository is to centralize the standard use cases of Dokcer encountered during my various projects

 # UC1 - Legacy Dev' environement